Vegan Black Bean Brownies

 Protein Brownies

-You would think these healthy black bean brownies would be loaded with protein because of the black beans; however, they only deliver 3g of protein per brownie.
+You might expect these healthy black bean brownies to be loaded with protein due to the inclusion of black beans; however, they only deliver 3g of protein per brownie.
 If you want black bean protein brownies, feel free to add a quarter cup of chocolate plant-based protein powder.
 It will boost the protein level by up to 5g of protein per brownie.

 Regarding fiber, the average brownie has around 1 gram of fiber per serving.
-Because of the black beans, these brownies boast nearly 4 grams of fiber per serving.
+Due to the inclusion of black beans, these brownies boast nearly 4 grams of fiber per serving.

 Are Black Bean Brownies Actually Good?